AISI/SAE Steel Grade Decoder - Composition, Machinability & Heat Treatment

 - Does not include all AISI/SAE grades; covers 29 commonly encountered grades for shop reference

-- Heat treatment parameters (austenitizing temp, quench media, temper temp) are general guidance, not specific procedures
+- Heat treatment parameters are general prompts, not specific procedures or acceptance criteria

-- Weldability notes are general guidance; critical welding requires a qualified WPS per AWS D1.1 or ASME Section IX
+- Weldability notes are general prompts; critical welding requires qualified procedure and applicable-code review

 References